RobertoMachorro/express_webapp/README.md

 ## Customizing

 Fork or branch this project, then change all *express-webapp* references to your application's name (optional).
-Now you are ready to add views, controllers, images, etc.
+Now you are ready to add views, controllers, images, etc. Each instance needs its own config/config.json, for database configuration; Copy a starter from config_.json template.